Purpose

 oracreate supports the following options:

-Outputs CREATE SEQUENCE statements for the existing sequences that have the current value of the sequence as the starting value (otherwise the sequences will restart with their initial value).
+CREATE SEQUENCEstatements for the existing sequences that have the current value of the sequence as the starting value (otherwise the sequences will restart with their initial value).-x,--execute(connectstring)When the

 Examples